The Necklace

 And yet, when the boy-man saw the lake one August afternoon, the marks on his body throbbed and the sacred words he held so firmly to his chest vanished.
 Feeling as though he were drowning within the ghost of memories, the boy-man sprinted into the lake.
 Like an animal possessed, he slapped the emerald waters against his arms and chest and rubbed until his skin recoiled.
 So consumed was he in his task that the warden of white trees which gathered around the lake quieted for there was nothing more they could do.
 For centuries the trees had whispered.
 Beware, they said, beware.
 But no one listened, and the boy-man was no different.
 Beware.

 The boy-man continued, desperate to erase the marks on his body until he forgot his surroundings and drifted within the lake.
 When his feet no longer touched the ground, water filled his mouth.
 His lungs screamed.
 There was panic and then pain, but soon enough, they both faded.
-Maybe its for the best, the boy-man thought.
+Maybe it’s for the best, the boy-man thought.

 Lethargic from the pressure in his chest, the boy-man blinked.
 He could see bubbles surround him, hovering beside his face before floating up and up and up, and then a firm hand grabbed his from below.
 A woman it was with hair as white as bone and eyes as clear as crystals.